Ladegit/Linux_and_Git_Assignment/README.md

 /* Provide a table that shows the region for each sales rep along with their associated accounts.
 Your final table should include three columns: the region name, the sales rep name, and the account name.
 Sort the accounts alphabetically (A-Z) by account name. */

-# A. I wrote this bash script to iterate over and copy each of these cav files into a PostgreSQL database
+# A. I wrote this bash script to iterate over and copy each of these csv files into a PostgreSQL database
 #!/bin/bash
 #variables declaration from Postgres Server
 #!/bin/bash